 On Nvidia, the option is present in Start/Panel configuration/NVidia desktop manager /NView

-If the TV is connected to the TV output, a TV screen with the designation "connected" should appear
+If the television is connected to the TV output, a TV screen with the designation "connected" should appear

 Select the Clone Monitor/TV and validate

-Check the presence of a signal from the computer by pressing the "AV" button on the television until it switches on the TV display
+Check that there is a signal from the computer by pressing the "AV" button on the television until it switches on the TV display

 Restart the computer if there is no transmission to the TV.